 Question Time is conducted in accordance with the attached Question Time Procedure.

-Questions With Notice can be submitted prior to 12 noon on the Friday before the relevant Ordinary Meeting.
+Questions With Notice must be submitted prior to 12 noon on the Friday before the relevant Ordinary Meeting.

 P. 03 9768 1632